junxit/us-congress-bills-116/metadata.md

 - 2019-10-29 — Introduced in House
 - 2019-10-29 — Introduced in House
 - 2019-10-29 — Referred to the House Committee on House Administration.
+- 2019-11-14 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
+695, H. Res.
+661 is considered passed House.(consideration: CR H8845; text: CR H8845)
+- 2019-11-14 — Pursuant to the provisions of H. Res.
+695, H. Res.
+661 is considered passed House. (consideration: CR H8845; text: CR H8845)